w3c/wai-website/pages/about/groups/ariawg.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-The mission of the Accessible Rich Internet Applications Working Group (ARIA WG) is to develop technologies that enhance accessibility of web content for people with disabilities.
-This includes continued development of the Accessible Rich Internet Applications (WAI-ARIA) suite of technologies and other technical specifications when needed to bridge known gaps.
+The mission of the Accessible Rich Internet Applications Working Group (ARIA WG) is to enhance the accessibility of web content through the development of supplemental attributes, including roles, states, and other properties, that can be applied to native host language elements and exposed via platform accessibility application programming interfaces (APIs).

-Some information on this page is also shown on, and may be more current in, the automatically generated [ARIA Working Group page](https://www.w3.org/groups/wg/aria/).

 {::nomarkdown}
 {% include box.html type="end" %}